-But it's a big subject and with much of it shrouded in mysticism and folk lore it can be hard to get to the core truths.
-Yet understanding these core principles is pivotal to making progress irrespective of whether you aspire to improving health or to martial prowess.
+Tai-chi can seem to be shrouded in mysticism and superstition, with much of the underlying methodology being occluded.
+This makes it hard to penetrate to the core truths; yet understanding these core principles is pivotal to making progress irrespective of whether you aspire to improving health or to martial prowess.

-It's our hope that this site will help to unravel the mystery surrounding tai-chi and add to your understanding of this art.
+It's my hope that this site will help to unravel the mystery surrounding tai-chi and add to your understanding of this art.

 Tai-chi chuan and taijiquan are the same thing.
 The different spellings have arisen due to a change in the convention used when translating from Chinese to English.
-Taijiquan is the more modern convention (pinyin) but the old colonial spelling of tai-chi chuan remains in common usage throughout the west.
+Taijiquan is the more modern convention (pinyin) but tai-chi, derived from the old colonial spelling of t'ai-chi ch'uan, remains in common usage throughout the west.

 "Tai-chi comes from wu-chi and is the mother of yin and yang.